josesamos/rolap/README.md

 |    2     |     2     |    3    |     14     |    1     |
 |    2     |     2     |    4    |     27     |    1     |
 |    2     |     2     |    5    |     3      |    1     |

+These tables can be directly exported in the format required by the OLAP query tool that we are going to use.